Pulsing Bodywork

-Learn the art of Holistic Pulsing, a gentle, rhythm-based bodywork practice that supports relaxation, nervous system regulation, and whole-body awareness.
+Learn the art of Pulsing, a rhythmic bodywork practice that supports relaxation, nervous system regulation, trauma release and whole-body awareness.

 Dates of training (8 days) in 2027: